Undergraduate Course

 • Our teaching is underpinned by research - new ideas and theories are tested in the classroom.

 • We are highly ranked across all 3 areas of the course.
-Our Department of Sociology was ranked 10th in the UK for sociology in the QS World University Rankings by Subject (2023).
+Our Department of Sociology and Criminology was ranked 10th in the UK for sociology in the QS World University Rankings by Subject (2023).
 We are also ranked 2nd in the UK for research outputs in politics and international studies (Grade Point Average, Research Excellence Framework 2021) and the Department of Economics is 18th in the UK in the QS World University Rankings by Subject (2023).

 • The interdisciplinary perspective of the course helps you develop the critical and inventive thinking skills necessary for many graduate jobs.